ASKabalan/Jax-multihost/README.md

 ```

-This works fine, but if we try a different decomposition (such as a 2d sharding) this won't work.\
+This works fine, but if we try a different decomposition (such as a 2D sharding) this won't work.\
-In case of 2D Pencil decompositon (4 , 2) the splits are still 8 slices of 128 by 128 but the decomposition slices are 8 slices of 256 by 64.
+In case of 2D Pencil decomposition (4, 2), the splits are still 8 slices of 128 by 128, but the decomposition slices are 8 slices of 256 by 64.
 We have to modify the splitting function to be 2D decomposition compatible.

+**Example 2 :**

 ```python
 def split_array2d(arr, row_splits, col_splits):